zhongturtle/CarND-Vehicle-Detection-P5/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+In this project, we learn lots of things about classifier such like SVM.
+But those is quite like "traditional "mechine learning skill which means it could get not very good result.
+In the introduction part of this project, I noticed some powerful method like "YOLO" or "SSD".Maybe I can try in next time to get better result.